temetvince/x4/README.md

 ## Station Profiles for Vanilla

 This repository includes my personal station buy/sell profiles for the vanilla game.
-Please see the [StationProfiles.md](https://github.com/temetvince/x4/blob/main/StationProfiles.md) file for instructions on how to use them.
+Please see the [Station Profiles](https://github.com/temetvince/x4/blob/main/station_profiles.md) file for instructions on how to use them.
 You may also be interested in the _Station Profiles Wares_ printout or spreadsheet available in this repositiory.

 ## Exe Flags